University of Denver - Josef Korbel School of International Studies

 Other benefits or opportunities

-Fellows receive a waiver of language requirements and a reduction of required internship hours from 150 to 75 as needed for degree completion.
+When admitted to a master’s program, all RPCVs with Coverdell Fellows lifetime eligibility automatically receive the fellowship.
+Fellows are granted a waiver of language requirements and a reduction of internship hours from 150 to 75 as needed for degree completion.
+Fellows may still be considered for competitive scholarships as well.

 Annual cost of living (estimated)